When the warrior first meets and falls for the princess, he marvels at her beauty.

-So she feels alone and scared, from time-to-time her fears show up to test the warrior.
+So she feels alone and scared, and from time to time her fears show up to test the warrior.

-She hopes he will wake to her pain, but he never does.
+She hopes he will wake up to her pain, but he never does.

 He starts to see that pulling his sword on makes her quiet, but it’s not the way he wants it to be.